RommelTJ/ExercisesAndAlgorithms/interview_tips/2-CodingInterviewAdvice.md

 start with `is_*`.
 Vars that hold a list should end with `s`.
 Choose standards that make sense to you and stick with them.

+## Clean up when you're done

+Walk through your solution by hand, out loud, with an example input.
+Actually write down what values the variables hold as the program is running—you don't win any brownie points for doing it in your head.
+This'll help you find bugs and clear up confusion your interviewer might have about what you're doing.

+Look for off-by-one errors.
+Should your for loop use a `<=` instead of a `<`?

+Test edge cases.
+These might include empty sets, single-item sets, or negative numbers.
+Bonus: mention unit tests!

+Don't be boring.
+Some interviewers won't care about these cleanup steps.
+If you're unsure, say something like, "Then I'd usually check the code against some edge cases—should we do that next?"